-New Delhi: Culture Minister Chandresh Kumari Katoch said today outside help was not required to restore Uttarakhand’s 11th century Kedarnath temple that was damaged in last month’s deluge.
+New Delhi, July 3 (IANS) Minister for Culture Chandresh Kumari Katoch Wednesday said “outside help” was not required to restore Uttarakhand’s 11th century Kedarnath temple that was damaged in last month’s flash floods and landslides.

 “We want to restore the temple to its original glory and we have the best experts.
-It should be left to the department (Archaeological Survey of India) to do it,” Katoch said at a press conference here.
+It should be left to the department (Archaeological Survey of India),” Katoch said at a press conference here.

-The minster’s response came on a question whether the central government would accept Gujarat Chief Minister Narendra Modi’s offer to help rebuild the temple.
+The minster was replying to a question whether the central government would accept Gujarat Chief Minister Narendra Modi’s offer to help rebuild the temple.

-Katoch said the ministry had sent a team of experts to assess the damage to the temple but they could not reach there due to bad weather.
-“As soon as the weather clears, we will do it,” she said.
+Katoch said the ministry had sent a team of experts to assess the damage to the temple.
+However, they could not reach Kedarnath due to inclement weather.

-“The state government can also contribute whatever they can,” she said.
+“The state government can also contribute,” she said.

-ASI director general Pravin Srivastava said the Kedarnath temple was estimated to have been built in the 11th century and the front wall had been rebuilt or restored in the 18th century.
+ASI director general Pravin Srivastava said the Kedarnath temple was estimated to have been built in the 11th century and its front wall had been rebuilt or restored in the 18th century.